herbsjs/herbs-cli/readme.md

 What database do you want to use? | Use arrow keys to choose your Database. | -- | -- |
 Specify your entities folder path? (optional) | If you have [Gotu](https://github.com/herbsjs/gotu) entities, specify the folder path for CLI generate the project around that | empty | ./example/my-custom-entities/ |

+## Update

+If you need add some new entity after had generate the project, just add it into entity folder and type into terminal `herbs update`, so the herbs-cli will generate all the usecases, repositories and others necessary layers for this entity.

 ### Contribute
 Come with us to make an awesome *herbs-cli*.